Bandar Baru

-In 1904 there was a battle at the village between the local Karo people and the colonial soldiers sent to "pacify the unruly highlanders."
+In 1904, a battle occurred in the village between local Karo people and colonial soldiers sent to "pacify the unruly highlanders."

 Prostitution

-Much of the prostitution in Bandar Baru is based in cafes.
-The prostitutes act as hostesses in the cafes and are available to be taken away from the cafe to provide sexual services.
-Some of the cafes are attached to hotels.
-As well as the money for sexual services, the prostitutes may also get a commission for the sale of drinks to their companions.
+Much of the prostitution in Bandar Baru is based in cafes, where sex workers act as hostesses.
+They may accompany customers and offer sexual services away from the café.
+Some cafes are attached to hotels, and sex workers may also receive commissions from the sale of drinks to their companions.

 Some of the bungalows built for tourists have been turned into brothels.

 Sex trafficking

 As with other lokalisasi in Indonesia, sex trafficking, particularly of underage girls, is a significant problem.

 Due to the bad name of Bandar Baru, and the problems associated with prostitution, the status of BB as a lokalisasi is being reviewed by the Deli Serdang government.